 Here we can indicate two types of websites:

-2. Social networks for finding a language exchange partner or a native teacher.
+2. Social networks for finding a partner for language exchange or a native teacher.
 Good examples are Italki, WeSpeke, Bilingua, Speaky, Verbling, HelloPal, HelloTalk, Tandem, our client’s project Langcer, etc.

 The second type is what we are going to focus on in this article.